squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 acl restricted1 src 10.0.0.128/255.0.0.128
 acl restricted2 src 10.85.0.0/16
 }}}
-Then, of course, you'll have to rewrite your ''http_access'' lines as well.
+Then, of course, you'll have to rewrite your ''SquidConf:http_access'' lines as well.

 == Can I set up ACL's based on MAC address rather than IP? == Yes, for some operating systes.
 Squid calls these "ARP ACLs" and they are supported on Linux, Solaris, and probably BSD variants.
 || /!\ ||MAC address is only available for clients that are on the same subnet.
 If the client is on a different subnet, then Squid can not find out its MAC address as the MAC is replaced by the router MAC when a packet is router. ||

 To use ARP (MAC) access controls, you first need to compile in the optional code.
 Do this with the ''--enable-arp-acl'' configure option: